UpasanaDutta98/UpasanaDutta98.github.io/_pages/about.md

 News
 ======

-[May 2024]: I finished my second year of PhD at Penn!
+[05/2024]: I finished my second year of PhD at Penn!

 <!-- [2024-07-08] I served as a teaching assistant at the [2024 Summer Institute in Computational Social Science](https://sicss.io/2024/penn), University of Pennsylvania.